An overview of rezonateR for Rezonator users

 information.
 We can do this in two steps.
 First we add a

-takes the value of the ‘parent’ column of treeEntryDF
+takes the value of the ‘parent’ column of treeEntryDF; in

 simple terms, this means we’re getting the parent tree entry’s ID into